 There are four exams.
 The Unit 1 exam (Unseen Translation) will test students' ability to translate unseen prose and verse.
 The Unit 2 exam (Prose Composition or Comprehension) will test their ability to understand more advanced unseen passages or to translate into Greek.
 The Unit 3 exam (Prose Literature) will test students' knowledge and understanding of Thucydides' Histories.
 The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Sophocles' Ajax.
 Paper 1 is worth 33% and lasts 1 hour 45 minutes.
 Paper 2 is worth 17% and lasts 1 hour 15 minutes.
 Papers 3 and 4 are worth 25% each and last 2 hours each.

+- Reading
-Reading OCR Anthology for AS and A-level Classical Greek Edited by Simon Allcock Published by Bloomsbury Academic.
-ISBN 978-1350060449

-The Oxford Illustrated History of the Classical World By J. Boardman Published by OUP.
-ISBN 978-0198721123
+OCR Anthology for Classical Greek AS and A Level: 2024-2026 Edited by Charlie Paterson Published by Bloomsbury Academic ISBN-13:978-1350156630 The Oxford Illustrated History of the Classical World By J. Boardman Published by OUP, ISBN 978-0198721123 81

-GREEK (CLASSICAL)
+Head of Department

+Robert Heagie

 Exam Board and Specification Codes OCR H444

-Head of Department Robert Heagie

 GREEK (MODERN)

 66 I felt once more how simple and frugal a thing is happiness: a glass of wine, a roast chestnut, a wretched little brazier, the sound of the sea.
-Nothing else. ??
+Nothing else.
+99

+Nikos Kazantzakis

 GREEK (MODERN)

 What is it about at sixth-form level?